The Williams Companies, Inc. (WMB): Porter's Five Forces [11-2024 Updated]

 High capital requirements for infrastructure development

-Potential for technological innovation lowering entry barriers
+Potential for technological advancements to lower entry barriers

 Factor Details